purescript/survey/SKETCH.md

 > particular we can use this information to do cohort analysis on highly "active"
 > community members in comparison to less active community members.

-### Roughly how often do you contribute to the PureScript project?
+### Roughly how often do you contribute to PureScript (language, ecosystem, community, etc)?

 Type: matrix (optional)